ManticoreGamesInc/.github/profile/README.md

 Manticore Games was established by industry veterans from Electronic Arts, Blizzard, Respawn, Xfire, Roblox, Trion Worlds, Crystal Dynamics and Zynga.

+## About Core

+Core is a free, all-in-one platform for game Creators offering access to the full power of the Unreal Engine, thousands of free, professional music, art, and sound assets, and an industry-leading monetization system.

+If you want to learn more about what Core has to offer and what it's like to be a developer on the platoform, head to our [create](https://www.coregames.com/create) page.

 ## Get Involved

 A lot of our products, including our [API documentation](https://github.com/ManticoreGamesInc/platform-documentation), are open source and we always welcome contributions from the community.